pyth-network/governance/docs/constitution/pyth-dao-constitution.md

   - the creation of Pyth DAO councils and sub-committees
 - Operational PIPs that are either voted on by the Pyth DAO or delegated to one of the three Councils.
   - Operational PIPs that are voted on by the Pyth DAO:
     - the election of members of the Pythian Council
     - the election of members of the Price Feed Council
     - the election of members of the Community Council
     - the management of the Pyth DAO Treasury
     - the exceptional removal and replacement of a council member
+    - the formal objection to a publisher to the Pyth Data Markeplace onboarding pursuant to the Marketplace Governance Process
   - Operational PIPs delegated to the Pythian Council involve:
     - the upgrade of the oracle program
     - the upgrade of the verification program for each of the blockchains where Pyth data or Lazer data are accessible
     - the setting of data request fees per blockchain, as well as other protocol or network fees
     - the management of PGAS allocation and delegation to validators
     - the upgrade of the ER program for each of the blockchains where ER is available
     - the assignment of the relayer function for ER and monitoring of the performance of such assignment
     - the setting of the ER fee distribution
     - the upgrade of the Entropy program for each of the blockchains where Entropy is available
     - the setting of Entropy request fees for each of the blockchains where Entropy is available
     - the setting of pool capacity parameters in OIS
     - the setting of delegation fee for stake delegators in OIS
     - the determination of slashing amounts from the amount staked in OIS in compliance with the slashing rules and procedures defined by the DAO in [https://docs.pyth.network/home/oracle-integrity-staking/slashing-rulebook](https://docs.pyth.network/home/oracle-integrity-staking/slashing-rulebook)
+    - the formal objection to a publisher to the Pyth Data Markeplace onboarding pursuant to the Marketplace Governance Process
   - Operational PIPs delegated to the Price Feed Council involve:
     - the management of the list of price feeds available through Pyth
     - the selection of publishers and the setting of the minimum number of such publishers per price feed
   - Operational PIPs delegated to the Community Council:
     - the management of community platforms, initiatives, campaigns and programs with the aim to foster, develop and grow community engagement and expand the community's reach
     - the administration of the community budget assigned by the DAO to enable activities of the community

 ### PIP Process